Monviech/os-caddy-plugin/README.md

 - Save
 - Apply
 - Open `https://opn.example.com` and it should serve the reverse proxied OPNsense Configuration GUI Website.
 Check the log file for errors if it doesn't work, most of the time the `TLS Server Name` doesn't match the SAN of the `TLS Trusted CA Certificates`.
 Please note that Caddy doesn't support CN (Common Name) in certificate since it's been deprecated since many years.
 - Additionally, you can create an access list to limit access to the GUI only from trusted IP addresses (recommended).
 Add that access list to the domain `opn.example.com` in advanced mode.
-Also, enable `Reject Unmatched Connections` in the `General` Settings to abort all connections immediately that don't match the access list or the handle.
+Also, enable `Abort Connections` in the `General` Settings to abort all connections immediately that don't match the access list or the handler.

-##### Troubleshooting:
+# Troubleshooting:
 - Check `/var/log/caddy/caddy.log` file to find errors.
 There is also a Caddy Log File in the GUI.
 - A good indicator that Caddy is indeed running is this log entry: `serving initial configuration`
 - If the Caddy configuration file is invalid, you can see a cycling log without the `serving initial configuration`.
 If that's the case, stop Caddy, and try to troubleshoot in the SSH shell.
 Run Caddy with `caddy run --config /usr/local/etc/caddy/Caddyfile` and look for the error message.
 That this happens is rare, though I couldn't test all possible configuration combinations.